Aliases for CD36 Gene

 The protein encoded by this gene is the fourth major glycoprotein of the platelet surface and serves as a receptor for thrombospondin in platelets and various cell lines.
 Since thrombospondins are widely distributed proteins involved in a variety of adhesive processes, this protein may have important functions as a cell adhesion molecule.
 It binds to collagen, thrombospondin, anionic phospholipids and oxidized LDL.
 It directly mediates cytoadherence of Plasmodium falciparum parasitized erythrocytes and it binds long chain fatty acids and may function in the transport and/or as a regulator of fatty acid transport.
 Mutations in this gene cause platelet glycoprotein deficiency.
 Multiple alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Feb 2014]

 GeneCards Summary for CD36 Gene

 CD36 (CD36 Molecule) is a Protein Coding gene.
-Diseases associated with CD36 include platelet glycoprotein iv deficiency and malaria.
-Among its related pathways are Platelet activation, signaling and aggregation and Metabolism.
-GO annotations related to this gene include lipid binding and low-density lipoprotein particle binding.
-An important paralog of this gene is SCARB1.
+Diseases associated with CD36 include Platelet Glycoprotein Iv Deficiency and Coronary Heart Disease 7.
+Among its related pathways are Platelet Aggregation Inhibitor Pathway, Pharmacodynamics and Interleukin-4 and 13 signaling.
+Gene Ontology (GO) annotations related to this gene include lipid binding and low-density lipoprotein particle binding.
+An important paralog of this gene is SCARB2.

 (Microbial infection) Directly mediates cytoadherence of Plasmodium falciparum parasitized erythrocytes and the internalization of particles independently of TLR signaling.